Hello everybody.

 When I ordered the board (minimum 5) at JLCPCB, I asked for 2 to come assembled, and 3 bare boards were left.

-So, I exchanged the components for the other assembled board, but after some tests the cytron made a short circuit :angry: (still today I don’t know what happened, but I suspect that some solder or wire shorted out between the positive and negative on the cytron) and melted the board connections.
+So, I exchanged the components for the other assembled board, but after some tests the cytron made a short circuit (still today I don’t know what happened, but I suspect that some solder or wire shorted out between the positive and negative on the cytron) and melted the board connections.

 My question is: